Editor's Note: You can enjoy the coloring activity and see the Hayagriva Mandala in The Light Show through May 3, 2020.

 Inspired by Adult Coloring Books

-In September 2016, our team decided to try a new component near the Tibetan sand mandala in the Tibet Nepal gallery in the North Building on level 5 where visitors can sit, meditate, and color their own mandala.
+In September 2016, our team decided to try a new component near the Tibetan sand mandala in the Tibet Nepal gallery where visitors could sit, meditate, and color their own mandala.
 We were inspired by the recent popularity of adult coloring books (and, many of them seem to be mandala coloring books).
 Our coloring mandala takes visual cues from the Tibetan one, though it omits religious imagery in favor of a more universal design.
 Whereas the Tibetan monks created the DAM sand mandala as a meditation on the Buddhist deity Hayagriva (the deity referenced by the Sanskrit seed syllable at the center), we wanted visitors to emulate the meditative aspect in an accessible way.